labd/go-commercelayer-sdk/api/docs/TransactionDataRelationships.md

 `func (o *TransactionDataRelationships) HasOrder() bool`

 HasOrder returns a boolean if a field has been set.

+### GetAttachments

+`func (o *TransactionDataRelationships) GetAttachments() AuthorizationDataRelationshipsAttachments`

+GetAttachments returns the Attachments field if non-nil, zero value otherwise.

+### GetAttachmentsOk

+`func (o *TransactionDataRelationships) GetAttachmentsOk() (*AuthorizationDataRelationshipsAttachments, bool)`

+GetAttachmentsOk returns a tuple with the Attachments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttachments

+`func (o *TransactionDataRelationships) SetAttachments(v AuthorizationDataRelationshipsAttachments)`

+SetAttachments sets Attachments field to given value.

+### HasAttachments

+`func (o *TransactionDataRelationships) HasAttachments() bool`

+HasAttachments returns a boolean if a field has been set.

+### GetEvents

+`func (o *TransactionDataRelationships) GetEvents() AddressDataRelationshipsEvents`

+GetEvents returns the Events field if non-nil, zero value otherwise.

+### GetEventsOk

+`func (o *TransactionDataRelationships) GetEventsOk() (*AddressDataRelationshipsEvents, bool)`

+GetEventsOk returns a tuple with the Events field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEvents

+`func (o *TransactionDataRelationships) SetEvents(v AddressDataRelationshipsEvents)`

+SetEvents sets Events field to given value.

+### HasEvents

+`func (o *TransactionDataRelationships) HasEvents() bool`

+HasEvents returns a boolean if a field has been set.

+### GetVersions

+`func (o *TransactionDataRelationships) GetVersions() AddressDataRelationshipsVersions`

+GetVersions returns the Versions field if non-nil, zero value otherwise.

+### GetVersionsOk

+`func (o *TransactionDataRelationships) GetVersionsOk() (*AddressDataRelationshipsVersions, bool)`

+GetVersionsOk returns a tuple with the Versions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersions

+`func (o *TransactionDataRelationships) SetVersions(v AddressDataRelationshipsVersions)`

+SetVersions sets Versions field to given value.

+### HasVersions

+`func (o *TransactionDataRelationships) HasVersions() bool`

+HasVersions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)